nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws1.md

 === "Prerequisites"

     - Technology: Users must be comfortable with finding and opening a terminal window.
 For Windows OS, please install [MobaXterm](https://mobaxterm.mobatek.net/).
-You can use this download link: https://download.mobatek.net/2032020060430358/MobaXterm_Portable_v20.3.zip.
+You can use this download [link](https://download.mobatek.net/2032020060430358/MobaXterm_Portable_v20.3.zip).

     - Financial: First time AWS users require a valid credit card to set up an AWS account.